 These cetaceans have caught the interest of the public and zoologists alike, as their playfulness, complex social networks and behaviors, and display of what may be different emotions all hint at a high level of intelligence.

-These and other features have led some researchers to compare them to humans.
+These and other features have led some researchers to

 New observations — reported by a team of investigators affiliated with the Dolphin Communication Project, in Port St. Lucie, FL, St. Mary’s College of Maryland, and Hunter College, in New York — now suggest that dolphins may resemble humans in yet another way.

 In a study paper that appears in the journal Royal Society Open Science, the researchers note that, according to their observations over 6 years, most dolphins may have a right-side bias, much in the same way that most humans have a right-hand bias.

 The research team studied a group of 27 bottlenose dolphins, one of the most widespread species of dolphin, based off the coast of Bimini, in the Bahamas.
 The investigators made their observations from 2012 to 2018.

 They watched the dolphins as they engaged in crater feeding — a process of foraging for food that involves using echolocation to locate prey under the sand.

 Echolocation involves emitting sounds that bounce off different surfaces.
 By listening for these echoes, the mammals can determine where their food sources might be.
 When a dolphin “catches” an echo while crater feeding, they dive and shove their heads into the sand to dig for prey.